• Home

 • 2 cups cream, chilled

-Line two 30 cm loaf tins or a 2.5 litre container with baking paper.
-To prepare the pistachio flavouring, put the currants in a medium bowl and pour over the rum, liqueur or fruit juice.
+To prepare the Pistachio and Berry Flavouring, put the currants in a medium bowl and pour over the rum, liqueur or fruit juice.
 Stir, then set aside to steep for a minimum of 15 minutes or microwave for 1 minute.
 The alcohol helps to give the ice cream a soft texture, but the more you use the softer the ice cream will be, so don’t overdo it.
 Stir in the pineapple, apricots or paw paw, plus the lemon zest and pistachio nuts.
 Reserve the berries to add later.

 Add the remaining 5 tbsp of caster sugar and the boiling water to the bowl containing the three egg yolks.
 Beat until pale, thick and ribbony.
 You will know it is ready when it holds a figure of eight.